schnerd/jsondiffpatch-arrays-by-hash/README.md

 ### How to use

-If you haven't installed the main jsondiffpatch package (>= 0.25):
+> Note: This package currently only works with jsondiffpatch <= v0.2.5, follow [this issue](https://github.com/schnerd/jsondiffpatch-arrays-by-hash/issues/1) for details.

 ```
-npm install -s jsondiffpatch
+npm install -s jsondiffpatch@v0.2.5
 ```

 Next install our package: